Core members of the CIRA ML team

 - Yingzhao Ma (CIRA): Bayesian ML for radar applications

-- Marie McGraw (CIRA postdoc): ML for tropical cyclones
+- Marie McGraw (CIRA): ML for tropical cyclones

 - Steve Miller (CIRA director, faculty – Atmospheric Science): ML for Day-Night Band.